French-English bilingual schools in Australia [fr]

-The French educational institutions of Australia are placed under the authority of the educational district of Montpellier.
+The French educational institutions of Australia which are government-regulated through the AEFE or partners of the AEFE, are placed under the authority of the educational district of Montpellier.

-The International French School of Sydney, Lycée Condorcet was opened on 22nd February, 1989.
-It is a private co-ed school accredited both by the French Ministry of Education and the NSW Board of Studies Teaching and Education Standards (BOSTES) and is government-regulated through the French Agency for the promotion of French education overseas AEFE (Agence pour l’enseignement français à l’étranger).
+The International French School of Sydney, Lycée Condorcet, was opened on the 22nd of February, 1989.
+It is a private co-ed school accredited both by the French Ministry of Education and the NSW Board of Studies Teaching and Education Standards (BOSTES), and is government-regulated through the French Agency for the promotion of French education overseas AEFE (Agence pour l’enseignement français à l’étranger).

 Regarding enrolment :